trabbott/AlgsProj1/README.md

 ## Dependencies
 No dependencies other than the standard C/C++ libraries are required.

-Working on Ubuntu 14.04 with gcc version 4.8.4
-Working on Mac OS 10.11.3
+Working on Ubuntu 14.04 with gnu gcc version 4.8.4 Working on Windows 10 with gnu gcc version 4.9.3 (run using CygWin) Working on Mac OS 10.11.3

 ## Usage